 Failover undo is one of the ways to finalize failover.
 When you undo failover, you switch back from a replica to the source VM.
 Veeam Backup & Replication discards all changes made to the replica while it was in the Failover state.

-The undo failover operation is performed in the following way:
+The failover undo operation is performed in the following way:

-- Veeam Backup & Replication reverts the VM replica to its pre-failover state.
-To do this, Veeam Backup & Replication powers off the VM replica and gets it back to the latest restore point in the replication chain.
-Changes that were written to the protective virtual disks (<disk_name>-interim.vmdk) while the VM replica was in the Failover state are discarded.
+- Veeam Backup & Replication reverts the replica to its pre-failover state.
+To do this, Veeam Backup & Replication powers off the replica and gets it back to the latest restore point in the replication chain.
+Changes that were written to the protective virtual disks (<disk_name>-interim.vmdk) while the replica was in the Failover state are discarded.

 - The state of the replica gets back to Ready, and Veeam Backup & Replication resumes replication activities for the source VM on the source host.